THAILAND

 Service Week at Elephant Nature Park

-Your yoga teacher and guide for this trip is Alyson Simms and this this will be her third trip leading a volunteer group to Thailand and Elephant Nature Park.
+Your yoga teacher and guide for this trip is Alyson Simms.
+This this will be her 4th trip leading a volunteer group to Thailand and Elephant Nature Park.
+She has lived / spent extensive time in Thailand during her adult life, and she is the perfect yogini / guide for this adventure!

 -Susanna, 2017 participant

-We will arrange a transport from Chiang Main International Airport to our yoga home in Chiang Mai
+We will arrange a transport from Chiang Main International Airport to your yoga retreat hotel

-You are close enough to the city to go in to explore and shop if you like!
-Our hotel offers free nightly shuttle to the Night Bazaar and taxi’s can be arranged if you want to go into town to visit some local Buddhist temples.
+You are close enough to the city to go in to explore and shop if you like.
+Our hotel offers free nightly shuttles to the Night Bazaar and taxi’s can be arranged if you want to go into town to visit some local Buddhist temples.

 After breakfast, we will be transported to Elephant Nature Park!